Home » Appetizers & Snacks » Habanero Garlic Pickles

 They have thinner, non-waxy skins, plus, they have less seeds/water than traditional slicing cucumbers, so they’ll stay crunchier longer.

-Looking for more pickle recipes?
+Looking for more pickles?
 Here are some favorites:

 My Quick Pickle Cookbook: 10 Easy Recipes + Bonus Pickling Guide (pictured below) is an eBook filled with 10 delicious pickle recipes all in one convenient location!
 It includes a bonus pickling guide to help you get started!